 - Which Certified Facilities can I haul my waste to in order to recover my CDD Deposit?

-Waste can be hauled to a Certified Facility on this list.
+Waste can be hauled to a City-Certified Facilities only on this map.

 - Can I reuse or donate my C&D waste?

 Yes, materials reused or donated can be used to comply with the CDD program with the proper documentation.
 For additional information, please see Building Permit Holders.